enmityVR2/mxsVR/README.md

 Now you can login to steam, and get SteamVR.

-Install it, and set the launch options to "~/.steam/debian-installation/steamapps/common/SteamVR/bin/vrmonitor.sh %command" (without the ")
+Install it, and set the launch options to "~/.steam/debian-installation/steamapps/common/SteamVR/bin/vrmonitor.sh %command%" (without the ")

 Go back to ALVR and launch steamvr from the "Launch SteamVR" button.